Samsung/tizen-docs/docs/application/dotnet/guides/nui/xaml/layout-define-example.md

 ![AmbientPage](./media/AmbientPage.PNG)

-Following is the XAML code:
+To implement the layout, you can use the following code:

 ```xml
 <ContentPage x:Class="Tizen.NUI.Examples.AmbientPage"